-For a more comprehensive understanding of the three feedback questions and four levels of feedback, refer to the diagram above (You can also refer to this great article written by John Hattie about the power of feedback).
+For a more comprehensive understanding of the three feedback questions and four levels of feedback, refer to the diagram below (You can also refer to this great article written by John Hattie about the power of feedback).

 Harelli, S., & Hess, U. (2008).
 When does feedback about success at school hurt?
 The role of causal attributions.
 Social Psychology in Education, 11, 259-272.
 Source